xenzh/poor-mans-ql/README.md

 ## Performance

-Current version is more of a proof of concept, and benchmarks does not look too inspiring:
+This version is more of a proof of concept, and benchmarks do not look too inspiring:

 ```
 Running ./build/bench/pmql_bench